-Even though there is a gem called typescript-rails which is a Rails asset pipeline wrapper for the TypeScript, I have decided to create my own quick and hacky way of introducing TypeScipt to my Ruby on Rails project, mostly due to the following reasons:
+Even though there is a gem called typescript-rails which is a Rails asset pipeline wrapper for the TypeScript, or a proper and comprehensive integration of TypeScript in Rails like Webpacker gem.
+I have decided to create my own quick and hacky way of introducing TypeScipt to my Ruby on Rails project, mostly due to the following reasons:

 - The purpose is to learn TypeScript with all its setup process, so why not start from scratch by myself as I'm not trying to create a nice and complete solution for everyone.

 typescript-railsproject hasn't been updated for almost a year.
 Is it well maintained and fully compatible with the latest Rails 5.1.x?

 webpackeris a whole solution which is too heavy for TypeScript learning purpose.

 - Rails 5.1.x supports Yarn now.
 Why not try the traditional Node.js way instead of the Rails way?

 Therefore I have added TypeScript support to my Ruby on Rails project in a quick and hacky way.